 1. Risk of Fire

-2. Battery Safety
+2. Battery Safety at High Altitudes

-3. Interference Concerns (rare but considered)
+3. Interference Concerns (Rare but Considered)

-4. Practical Safety Rules
+4. Practical Safety Rules for Passengers

 FAQs